script-wizards/oracle/README.md

 4. Click on a table or press Enter to roll
 5. Click on bracketed text in results to reroll just that subtable

+**Try the examples**: Load the `examples/` folder included with Oracle to see interactive tables in action!

 ## Keyboard Shortcuts

 ### Global Shortcuts